 Even if you’re not a driver, you can’t escape from the dangers in the area.
 A recent study by Smart Growth America ranked Florida as the most dangerous state to walk in the country.
 The top ten worst cities included eight Florida cities.

-If you have been hurt in an accident in Broward County, call a chiropractor at ChiroCare to schedule a consultation.
+If you have been hurt in an accident in Broward County, call a chiropractor at ChiroCare of Florida to schedule a consultation.
 Florida law only gives you 14 days to have your accident injuries documented or you could miss out on up to $10,000 in medical personal injury protection insurance benefits.

 Call 1-877-DRRIGHT to speak directly with a doctor.